larsdesigns/title_cases/README.md

 # Title Cases

-The introduction summarizes the purpose and function of the project, and should be concise (a brief paragraph or two).
-This introduction may be the same as the first paragraph on the project page.

 The purpose of this module is to simplify the display of node titles using a language writing style guide such Associated Press (AP).